Have questions? We're here.

 • 1 Breakfast

-After breakfast, disembark the Douglas Mawson in Glasgow's seaside suburb of Troon and start your journey from coast to coast, ending the drive in Edinburgh.
+After breakfast, disembark the Douglas Mawson in Glasgow's seaside suburb of Troon and start your journey from coast to coast, ending your drive in Edinburgh.

-Continuing the ‘saviour theme’, visit Dunfermline Abbey, the final resting place of Robert the Bruce.
-This revered site honors the king who secured Scotland’s independence from England.
-Known for his pivotal role in the Battle of Bannockburn in 1314, Bruce’s leadership restored Scottish sovereignty and re-established its monarchy.
-After his death, ‘the Bruce’ was buried here, with his grave symbolising his enduring legacy and the profound respect he still commands throughout Scotland.
+Continuing your 'savior theme,' visit Dunfermline Abbey, the final resting place of Robert the Bruce.
+This revered site honors the king who secured Scotland's independence from England.
+Known for his pivotal role in the Battle of Bannockburn in 1314, Bruce's leadership restored Scottish sovereignty and re-established its monarchy.
+After his death, 'the Bruce' was buried here, with his grave symbolizing his enduring legacy and the profound respect he still commands throughout Scotland.

 Day 13: Edinburgh